 The big thing about Teamwork is that it not ending the user's turn while being able to grant an extra turn to the Bondmate means you can literally generate an extra soldier turn from what amounts to nothing.
 If a soldier was going to hold still and not reload, use Aid Protocol, etc, their Bondmate can perform their full turn, then they gift their Bondmate a bonus turn via Teamwork, and then they fire their gun or lob a grenade or otherwise end their own turn, and it's pure gain from an action economy perspective.
 This can allow you to resolve situations that really need five soldiers acting even though you've only got four at the moment, that kind of thing.

 Don't discount all the other things you can do with Teamwork, though.
 Need someone to run an insane distance for any number of reasons?
 Teamwork is 50% more movement if you need them to Dash+, or is doubling their movement if you need them to Dash and still do something else afterward.
 Need someone to do three things at once, like healing, reviving, and still shooting?
 Teamwork.
 Need a Sharpshooter to move and still fire their Sniper Rifle?
 Teamwork.
-You've cleared a soldier's Panic but they still can't act?
+You've cleared a soldier's Daze and now they don't have enough action points to do what needs to be done?
 Teamwork.